-This article describes how to fix and tweak your pre-build directives in Visual Studio – just in case they refuse to properly work.
+This article describes how to fix and tweak your pre-build directives in Visual Studio – just in case they refuse to work properly.
 Because yeah, apparently that sometimes just randomly happens.
 But fear not – there’s a stupid and ugly, but definitely thoughtful workaround available!
-Also, sorry for a confusing title.
+Also, sorry for the confusing title.
 I’m taking suggestions for a more descriptive one – but this one was kind of difficult to word clearly.
 Anyway – on to the topic of the day!
 Problem So you’re either trying to…Continue reading How to fix a build configuration that’s not available as a build directive in Visual Studio?

 This article explains how to restore any hidden windows in Visual Studio without resetting your whole window layout, by using a common keyboard shortcut.
 Problem We’ve all been there – you’re opening a new window in Visual Studio, but your keyboard shortcut or clicking the item in the menu simply seems to do nothing.
 The window doesn’t show up anywhere.
 Reason The reason for this (most of the time) is simple: you have the window popped-up and located outside your screen.
 This happens pretty much…Continue reading How to restore lost windows in Visual Studio?